dqops/dqo/docs/examples/data-quality-monitoring/running-checks-with-a-scheduler.md

 ```

 ## Next step
-Now that you have set up a schedule and get first results, you can evaluate them on dashboards.
+- Now that you have set up a schedule and get first results, you can evaluate them on dashboards.
   You can find instructions on how to do this [here](../../getting-started/review-results-on-dashboards/review-results-on-dashboards.md).
+- With DQO, you can easily customize when the checks are run at the level of the entire connection, table, or individual check.
+[Learn more about how to set schedules here](../../working-with-dqo/schedules/index.md).
+- DQO allows you to keep track of the issues that arise during data quality monitoring and send alert notifications directly to Slack.
+Learn more about [incidents](../../working-with-dqo/incidents-and-notifications/incidents.md) and [notifications](../../working-with-dqo/incidents-and-notifications/notifications.md).
+- The data in the table often comes from different data sources and vendors or is loaded by different data pipelines.
+Learn how [data grouping in DQO](../../working-with-dqo/set-up-data-grouping/set-up-data-grouping.md) can help you to calculate separate data quality KPI scores for different groups of rows.